codenotary/immudb-node/immudb-node-doc/immudb-node/modules/types_Provable.md

 Ƭ **Provable**: [`ProvableTx`](types_Provable.md#provabletx) \| [`ProvableTx`](types_Provable.md#provabletx)[] \| [`TxEntry`](types_TxEntry.md#txentry) \| [`TxEntry`](types_TxEntry.md#txentry)[]

-ImmuDb can prove what has been set in what transaction, this implies that any number of transaction can be verified.
+immudb can prove what has been set in what transaction, this implies that any number of transaction can be verified.

 As transaction (Tx) can contain entries (of type Entry), any